Princess Mathilde Caroline of Bavaria: Life

 Mathilde Caroline was the daughter of Ludwig I, King of Bavaria and Therese of Saxe-Hildburghausen.
-Mathilde was decesnded multiple times over from the House of Hesse-Darmstadt.
+Mathilde descended multiple times over from the House of Hesse-Darmstadt.

 On 26 December 1833 in Munich, Mathilde married Louis of Hesse, eldest son and heir of Louis II, Grand Duke of Hesse and Wilhelmine of Baden.

 The couple moved to Dusseldorf in early 1834.
 They had no children.